MicrosoftDocs/cpp-docs/docs/windows/working-with-color-image-editor-for-icons.md

 You can change the background color while a selection is already in effect to change which parts of the image are transparent.

-## Inverting the Colors in a Selection
+## Invert the colors in a selection

 The **Image** editor provides a convenient way to invert colors in the selected part of the image so you can tell how an image would appear with inverted colors.